muenchchristmas/drmlazer11.github.io/_posts/2015-12-29-Shitty-Design-Is-Pervasive.md

 <img style="box-shadow: 0 0 15px rgba(0, 0, 0, .25);" src="http://i.imgur.com/4D5g0WX.png">

 To conclude I'll say this: Design is everywhere.
 It's how you built that stair case.
 It's how you structured that database.
 And it's how you painted that canoe.
 Designers: Let's start taking more pride in our work.
-From this example we know that it saves a lot of embarrassment.
-But there will also be times when it saves a lot of lives.
+From this example we know that it can save a lot of embarrassment.
+But there will also be times when it can save a lot of lives.